doki-theme/doki-theme-icons/README.md

 ## Attribution Requirements

-As an open source project, attribution is critical from a legal, practical and motivational perspective in our opinion.
+As an open source project, attribution is critical from a legal, practical and motivational perspective in my opinion.
 The graphics are licensed under the CC-BY 4.0 which has a pretty good guide on [best practices for attribution](https://wiki.creativecommons.org/Best_practices_for_attribution).

-However, we consider the guide a bit onerous and as a project, will accept a mention in a project README or an 'About' section or footer on a website.
-In mobile applications, a common place would be in the Settings/About section (for example, see the mobile Twitter application Settings->About->Legal section).
-We would consider a mention in the HTML/JS source sufficient also.
+However, I consider the guide a bit onerous and as a project, and will accept a mention in a project README or an 'About' section or footer on a website.
+In mobile applications, a common place would be in the Settings/About section.
+I would consider a mention in the HTML/JS source sufficient also.

 ## Contributing